 How Will Rockwood Plan for The Future?

-This year, we're beginning an important journey.
-Over the next few months, we're launching a new five-year strategic plan to set the future direction of our schools.
+This year, we are beginning an important journey.
+Over the next few months, we are launching a new five-year strategic plan to set the future direction of our schools.
 The Way Forward represents our commitment to every child, every family and every employee of the Rockwood School District.

-As we make our way, we'll ask questions, listen, evaluate and take an even closer look at what we can do better.
-We'll create a visionary roadmap that will include the aspirations, goals and priorities shared by our community.
+As we make our way, we will ask questions, listen, evaluate and take an even closer look at what we can do better.
+We will create a visionary roadmap that will include the aspirations, goals and priorities shared by our community.

 How Long Will This Work on A Strategic Plan Take?

 The Way Forward will take us well into the next five years.
 While this is a long-term process, we are well aware that we don't have all the answers today for how to design every solution we will need over the next few years.

 Our Strategic direction will not change over time, but the tactics may change as we learn, monitor and grow.
 Innovations will emerge from schools over time in response to their own unique improvement needs.